 Since there is less oxygen in the highlands, the coffee plant will take its time growing.
 This means there will be a greater concentration of flavor in the bean, and an all around tastier product.

-Unfortunately, Brazil’s perfect coffee climate might soon become a thing of the past, as temperatures continue to rise.
+Unfortunately, Brazil’s perfect coffee climate might soon become a thing of the past, as temperatures continue to rise, which may affect its coffee quality.
 This contributes to drought that will plague Brazil, which may only get worse in the years to come.

 In addition to drought, some insects thrive on boiling temperatures.
 So, coffee plants will have to fight not only lack of water, but more hungry bugs, who apparently enjoy a caffeine buzz just as much as we do.